Go Man Go (radio show): Band personnel

 At a minimum the band would perform on the show with three trumpets, one trombone, five saxes, piano, bass, guitar and drums plus one male and one female vocalist.
 In the show's heyday in 1962 and 1963 a typical line up would include Ian Hamer, Tony Mabbett and Derek Healey on trumpet; Charlie Messenger on trombone; Cecil Pressling, David Ede, Gene Cotterill, Johnny Evans, Bill Suett, and "Rocking" Rex Morris on saxes; Arthur Greenslade on piano; Laurie Steele on guitar; Andy White on drums; and Ron Prentice on bass.
 Female vocals were provided at various times by Lorie Mann, Barbara Kay and Kay Garner.
 Male vocalists included Ray Pilgrim (who was on the show for more than three years), Colin Day, Johnny Towers and Bobby Sansom.
-Johnny Towers originally appeared on the show under the name of Johnny Sherman but adopted the stage name Towers on the recommendation of the Philips record company which was releasing a record by him to avoid confusion with American rock singer Bobby Sherman.
+Johnny Towers originally appeared on the show under the name of Johnny Sherman but adopted the stage name Towers on the recommendation of the Philips record company which was releasing a record by him and wished to avoid confusion with American rock singer Bobby Sherman.
 The new name was announced on the show on 2 November 1962.

 Most of the musicians were session men.
 Trombonist Charlie Messenger also managed to maintain a parallel career as a member of the band of H.M.
 Life Guards performing on horseback at ceremonial occasions.
 But apart from inevitable deputizing when a musician had a gig elsewhere, the band's line up on Go Man Go was the same as that at the Wimbledon Palais and remained relatively static from week to week.

 When the style of music demanded, the band would split into smaller groups: Arthur Greenslade and the G-Men led by Greenslade on piano; Laurie Steele and the Steele Men led by Steele on guitar; the Rabin Stompers (for Dixieland jazz).
 Backing vocals came from the resident vocalists and the band members, particularly David Ede and saxophonist Johnny Evans, performing as "The Travellers", a pun on the show's title.
 Baritone saxophonist Bill Suett took on the comedy and novelty pieces.

 Production

 The show ran almost every week for more than five years.
-The first 29 shows in 1959 were "presented by" (BBC terminology for "produced by") John Hooper.
+The first 30 shows were "presented by" (BBC terminology for "produced by") John Hooper.
 Terry Henebery produced the next 200 shows and Don George produced the final twenty-six.